 Here’s a summary of our 3 day Iceland itinerary for quick reference.

 - Day 1: Golden Circle.
-Thingvellir, Geysir, Gullfoss
+Thingvellir, Brúarfoss, Geysir, Friðheimar (lunch), Gullfoss, optional Kerið Crater

 - Day 2: South Coast Highlights.
-Lava Center, Seljalandsfoss, Skogafoss, Dyrhólaey, Reynisfjara black sand beach, Eldhraun lava field, Fjaðrárgljúfur Canyon
+Lava Centre, Seljalandsfoss and Gljúfrabúi, Skógafoss, Dyrhólaey, Reynisfjara black sand beach, Vík (lunch), Eldhraun lava field, Fjaðrárgljúfur Canyon

 - Day 3: South Coast Highlights & Reykjavik.
-Jökulsárlón glacier lagoon, Diamond Beach, Svartifoss, DC-3 plane wreck, Blue Lagoon
+Jökulsárlón glacier lagoon, Diamond Beach, Svartifoss, optional DC-3 plane wreck, Seljavallalaug or Blue Lagoon/Sky Lagoon, Reykjavik

 3 Days in Iceland Basing Yourself in Reykjavik